Summer Intensive Program: Baroque

 Lectures

-Join us for four, 45-minute talks by early music specialists on intriguing aspects of Baroque music and performance practice.
+Join us for talks by early music specialists on intriguing aspects of Baroque music and performance practice.

-Lectures are open to the public at $15.00 per lecture, register now to reserve your spot.
+Lectures are open to the public at $15.00 per lecture.
+More information and registration will become available closer to the program start date.
 (If you are already enrolled in this year’s Baroque Intensive, the lectures are included in your tuition and there is no need for you to register.)

 Instrument-Specific Requirements

-Students are expected to be competent at reading music, and technically proficient on their modern instrument, if no prior period instrument experience already.
+Students are expected to be competent at reading music, and technically proficient on their modern instrument.
+Prior experience playing a period instrument is beneficial, but not required.

 Harpsichordists